felicitywang/TFMTL/README.md

-# Multi-Label VAE for Text
+# A TensorFlow Framework for Multi-Task Learning

 ## Attribution